 Conserving water is more important than ever.
-During summer dry spells, this may seem like an impossible task, but with a few tips saving water is an easy task.
+During summer dry spells, this may seem like an impossible task, but with a few tips saving water is easy.

 Thanks to new technology, saving water is a breeze.
 Plumbing parts like low-flow shower heads and faucet aerators are surprisingly easy to install.
 And, when combined with basic outdoor water reduction techniques, they can save you hundreds of dollars a year in water.
 Here's what to do to change your water guzzling habits:

-Low Flow Shower Heads: Low-flow shower heads have been around for some time, but brought complaints of poor water pressure.
+Low-Flow Shower Heads: Low-flow shower heads have been around for some time, but brought complaints of poor water pressure.
 Not any more!
-New and improved "flow control technology" allows these devices to deliver as littel as 1.75 gallons per minute with stimulating force.
+New and improved "flow control technology" allows these devices to deliver as little as 1.75 gallons per minute with stimulating force.
 Since old shower heads pour out at a rate of 4 to 5 gallons per minute, a low-flow shower head can actually cut your water usage in half.

 Water Faucet Aerators: New faucet aerators should be installed on kitchen and bathroom sinks, where most household water is drawn.
 Older faucets typically run at a rate of 4 gallons per minute, when fully opened.
 However, by simply unscrewing the old aerator (located at the end of the spout) and installing a low-flow aerator, you use only 2.5 gallons per minute, a 40% reduction.

 Toilet Tune-Ups: Plumbing codes have mandated an end to old fashioned water guzzling toilets.
 Nowadays, only low-flow, 1.6 gallon, toilets are available and work amazingly well.